Chavafei/godot-simple-portal-system/README.md

 This code can also be used to teleport an object to the exit portal.
 Alternatively use `real_to_exit_position` if you only want to change the global position of your object.

-> **Note**: Portals currently do not nest (ie, you can't see through two portals at once).
-To nest portals you'd have to update the exit_camera position in-between draw calls, or figure out a way to change the camera view matrix in-between rendering viewports.
-That is beyond the scope of this simple system, but if you got some nice ideas how to implement these things in godot, please [open an issue](https://github.com/Donitzo/godot-simple-portal-system/issues).

 ### Crossing a Portal